jxcore/jxcore/docs/plain/jxcore-tasks.markdown

 The task is the function `method` with optional `param` as an argument.
 After the method completes, the `callback` will be invoked.
 It can receive one or twe arguments, depending if `obj` is provided or not.

 `obj` is a context object from the main thread and it can contain any value.
-If it’s not provided, then the `callback` method will have only one argument, and it will be the result from the task `method`.
+If it’s not provided, the `callback` method will have only one argument, and it will be the result of the task `method`.
 Otherwise, the `callback` will contain two arguments.
-The first one is the `obj` object which we are describing right now, while the second argument is the result from the task `method`.
+The first one is the `obj` object described here, while the second argument is the result of the task `method`.

 There are few principles regarding adding the tasks, that you should be aware of: